 - Heat olive oil in a large non-stick skillet over medium-high heat.
 Add tofu in a single layer.
 Cook undisturbed for 3–4 minutes per side until golden and crispy on all sides.

-- While the tofu cooks, whisk together the soy sauce, rice vinegar, honey, and sriracha in a small bowl.
+- While the tofu cooks, whisk together the soy sauce, rice vinegar, honey, and Sriracha in a small bowl.

 - Once the tofu is crispy on all sides, pour the sauce directly over it in the pan.
 Toss to coat and cook for another 1–2 minutes, stirring occasionally, until the sauce thickens into a sticky glaze.